PRIYAtechky/Stopwatch-web-Application/README.md

 2. **Lap Recording:** Record and display lap times with a dynamic lap list.
 3. **Responsive Design:** Adaptable layout for different screen sizes.
 4. **Stylish UI:** Utilizes custom fonts, colors, and animations for a modern look.
-5. **Real-Time Updates:** Displays time in hours, minutes, and seconds with real-time updates.

 ## Technologies Used